094459/newsletter-oss-projects/README.md

 **sparklepop**

 [sparklepop](https://github.com/danielbeach/sparklepop) is a simple Python package from Daniel B designed to check the free disk space of an AWS RDS instance.
 It leverages AWS CloudWatch to retrieve the necessary metrics.
 This package is intended for users who need a straightforward way to monitor disk space without setting up complex alerts. (#200)

+**stelvio**

+[stelvio](https://aws-oss.beachgeek.co.uk/4ma) - is a Python framework that simplifies AWS cloud infrastructure management and deployment.
+It lets you define your cloud infrastructure using pure Python, with smart defaults that handle complex configuration automatically. (#216)

 **strands-ts**